OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 For more information, see [Set up an Office 365 developer subscription](office-365-developer-program-get-started.md).

-### How many licenses can I add with my subscription?
+### How many users can I add with my subscription?

 You can add up to 25 users, including the administrator, for development and testing purposes only.
+This includes small scale testing for up to 24 users.
 Using this subscription for any purpose other than development and testing is a violation of the license agreement.
-For more details about the licensing restrictions, see the [terms of use](terms-and-conditions.md).
+For more details about the licensing restrictions, see the [Office 365 developer subscription terms of use](terms-and-conditions.md).

+### What if I need to do large scale testing with hundreds of users?

+Any large scale testing beyond 24 users needs to be handled through your standard corporate Office 365 licensing.

 ### Why don’t you offer a one-year subscription anymore?